What is the current status of surveying in the mining industry, and which types of survey equipment and technologies are being used today?

 One of the instruments used back then was the dial: a compass made especially for underground purposes.
 This method was often inaccurate; iron tools or iron ore deposits in the mine tended to interfere with the needle of the compass.
 But by the middle of the 19th century more sophisticated devices were being produced.
 These theodolites were equipped with telescopes, spirit levels and vertical quadrants, enabling the measurement of vertical angles.
 Theodolites made surveying more accurate by traversing, i.e. measuring fixed points in the mine, so it was no longer necessary to rely on the compass.
 A short time later, the theodolite had replaced the dial as the main tool of the mine surveyor.

 Today, mine surveying is an exact science.
-Modern theodolites – using laser sighting and electronic data storage – coupled with a global navigation satellite system (GNSS) offer an accuracy that is probably beyond the wildest dreams of the early surveyor armed only with his simple dial and measuring chain.
+Modern theodolites (which in fact are incorporated in total stations, the state-of-the-art surveying instrument that integrates an electronic theodolite with an electronic distance meter) – using laser sighting and electronic data storage – coupled with a global navigation satellite system (GNSS) offer an accuracy that is probably beyond the wildest dreams of the early surveyor armed only with his simple dial and measuring chain.

 Mine Surveying Today